CollarNetworks/docs/Collar Primer/Risks and Limitations.md

 **Hack Risk**

 DeFi protocols have been hacked before and there is a large incentive to steal user assets from the protocol.
-Collar has been designed in such a way that minimizes hack surface area to ~25% of TVT (Total Volume Traded), since users take the majority out as a loan day one.
+Collar has been designed in such a way that minimizes hack surface area to, on average, around ~25% of TVT (Total Volume Traded), since users take the majority out as a loan day one.

 !!!
-Note on mitigation: Collar works with the best security firms in the space to ensure user funds are protected from hackers.
+Note on mitigation: Collar works with top security firms in the space to ensure user funds are protected from hackers.
 Collar will also run a bug bounty program to disincentivize hacking and encourage bugs to be reported for a smaller, legal payoff.
 !!!

 **Layer 2 Risks**